Public-Health-Scotland/R-Resources/posit_workbench_acceptable_use_policy.md

 * monitoring the stability and performance of the Posit Workbench environment hosted in Microsoft Azure, and
 * calculating costs accrued by usage of Posit Workbench.

 Access to these audit logs, dashboards and reports will be restricted to authorised PHS staff and non-PHS System Administrators.
-Authorisation shall be granted by ...
+Authorisation shall be granted by the organisation lead for IT or the system owner within PHS.

 ## Training and Awareness